sachinyadavv3/jokes/README.md

 # jokes

-fetching api and using promises and async ans await
+fetching api and using promises and async and await